Program Finder Audit

 Admissions Application Program List

-In addition to reviewing program pages, Admissions would like programs and Colleges to review the list of programs on the UND application to ensure accuracy.
+In addition to reviewing program pages, Admissions would like programs to review the list of programs on the UND application to ensure accuracy.

 How to Review Application

-- Create an account to view the UND application from the student prospective.
+- Create an account to view the UND application from the student perspective.
 Please use an email account other than your UND email.
-It is also recommended to use the word "Test" in your first and last name so Admissions can ensure this is a test account.
+Please use the word "Test" in your first and last name so your test doesn't get counted as an inquiry.

-- Please review the list or programs, plans, and sub plans associated with your department as well as delivery method.
-Once you’ve started an application please review all the requirements that are currently being asked of the student.
+- Please review the list of programs, plans and sub-plans associated with your department as well as delivery method.
+Verify the application deadlines and start terms offered are accurate.
+Once you’ve started an application, please review all the requirements that are currently being asked of the student.

 - Do not submit your application.
 If there are any inaccuracies with the UND application program list, please contact Lisa Panzer, Associate Director of University Admissions.